 Current starts flowing through the RB zener diode once it’s zener voltage is reached.
 This current is usually sent directly to the negative supply (ground).
 The zener diode can be thought of as a voltage release valve because it prevents a voltage from exceeding the zener voltage.

-Schottky diodes are used just like rectifier diodes, but with the benefit of blocking less voltage while forward biased.
+Schottky diodes are used just like rectifier diodes.
+But they have the benefit of blocking less voltage while forward biased.
 Typically about 0.3V instead of approx. 0.7V.
 This results in less power loss, but schottky diodes don’t block reverse voltage quite as well as rectifiers.